zalando/zally/README.md

 ### Contributing

-We are happy to accept contributions.
-First, take a look at our [contributing guidelines](CONTRIBUTING).

-Please check our [Project Board](https://github.com/zalando-incubator/zally/projects/1) or [Issues Page](https://github.com/zalando-incubator/zally/issues) for contribution ideas.
+Zally welcomes contributions from the open source community.
+To get started, take a look at our [contributing guidelines](CONTRIBUTING).
+Then check our [Project Board](https://github.com/zalando-incubator/zally/projects/1) and [Issues Tracker](https://github.com/zalando-incubator/zally/issues) for ideas.

+#### Roadmap
+For Zally [version 1.2](https://github.com/zalando-incubator/zally/milestone/3), we're focusing on:
+- generating new rules [rules for what?]
+- a new quickstart script
+- better integration testing approaches.

+If you have ideas for these items, please let us know.

 ### Contact

-Feel free to contact one the [maintainers](MAINTAINERS)
+Feel free to contact one the [maintainers](MAINTAINERS).

 ### License